-Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) You pay 30% coinsurance for each Medicare-covered diagnostic radiology service (such as CT scan and MRI) You pay 30% coinsurance for Medicare-covered diagnostic procedures and tests and therapeutic radiology service Mental health services: You pay 30% coinsurance for each Medicare-covered individual session You pay 30% coinsurance for each Medicare-covered group session Partial Hospitalization: You pay 30% coinsurance for each Medicare-covered partial hospitalization day.
-Medicare-covered preventive screenings: You pay a \$0 copayment Medicare Part B Prescription Drugs: You pay 30% coinsurance for chemotherapy drugs You pay 30% coinsurance for all other drugs covered under Medicare Part B
+Outpatient hospital services (continued) diagnostic colorectal screenings).
+You pay 20% coinsurance for Medicare-covered therapeutic radiology.
+Mental health services: for Medicare-covered therapeutic radiology.
+Mental health services: You pay a \$35 copay for each Medicare-covered individual session You pay a \$35 copay for each Medicare-covered group session Partial Hospitalization: You pay a \$55 copay for each Medicare-covered partial hospitalization day.
+Medicare-covered preventive screenings: You pay a \$0 copay Medicare Part B Prescription Drugs: You pay 0% - 20% coinsurance for chemotherapy drugs You pay 0% - 20% coinsurance for all other drugs covered under Medicare Part B Out-of-network: Emergency room visits outside of the United States or its territories: There is a \$250 service specific deductible and then 20% coinsurance for emergency care outside of the United States.
+You pay 0% for urgent care outside of United States.
+(Maximum